 In most countries, the modern welfare state was largely created after World War Two.
 During that period, in industrialized countries at least, there has been a more or less steady rise in people’s income and standard of living.
 Thus, it is not a coincidence that the unprecedented economic expansion that took place during the second half of the twentieth century in the industrialized countries of the world took place roughly at the same time as the development of the welfare state.
 The invention of television also played an important role, by providing viewers with the opportunity to observe many more models of behaviour than people did in the past, which observation created or strengthened their desire to do certain things or purchase certain products.

 In contrast, the dismantlement by free-market economists of the socialist welfare state that existed in many communist countries, as well as the elimination or reduction of key welfare programs in many countries that have received loans from the IMF or the World Bank, variously called “shock therapy” or “structural adjustment programs,” has sown fear on a wide scale among the populace.
-This fear has had the predictable effect of greatly reducing consumer spending, which in turn has crippled these countries’ economies, so that they are not able to pay back the loan, or their governments must borrow even more to pay the interest on the loan, resulting in greater and greater indebtedness.
+This fear has had the predictable effect of significantly reducing consumer spending, which in turn has crippled these countries’ economies, so that they are not able to pay back the loan, or their governments must borrow even more to pay the interest on the loan, resulting in greater and greater indebtedness.